davidmcclure/literary-interior/writing/techne-sqlite/post.md

 gail|1900|the|DT|16|136213
 ```

-Mean that the word "the" appeared 136,894 times in the Gail American Fiction corpus, in years between 1895 and 1904, as a determiner, and at the 14% marker in the text.
+Mean that the word "the" appeared 136,894 times in the Gail American Fiction corpus, in years between 1895 and 1904, as a determiner, and at the 14% marker in narrative time.
 At the 15% marker, 136,880 times; at 16%, 136,213 times, and so on and so forth.

 When this table is indexed with all ~20k novels in the Gail corpus (roughly 1820 - 1920) and another ~10k novels from the 20th century, the counts get broken out into 132,700,715 rows, which SQLite packs into a (fairly) economical 9.2g file.
 Indexes are left off, by default, to speed up the bulk-insertion that happens during the final step in the extraction pipeline, but, once the table is loaded, indexes can be added to the individual columns to speed up queries: